Frequently Asked Questions

 6. What kind of study abroad programs does SUA currently have?

 SUA’s study abroad programs are centered on 2 major pillars: provider programs and SUA-administered programs.
 As of today, SUA, in accordance with the University’s academic standards and guidelines, has approved more than 25 programs from 8 providers for SUA students.
 In addition to these sites, SUA has also established its own programs via direct relationships/agreements with host universities.
-Either through providers or SUA’s partners schools, each program may be (co-)sponsored by a foreign university, by other American colleges or universities, or by an independent organization.
+Either through providers or SUA’s partners schools, each program may either be (co-)sponsored by a foreign university, another American college or university, or an independent organization.
 These program sponsors relieve the student of bureaucratic red tape by handling housing, registration arrangements, and securing the smooth transfer of credit back to SUA.
 While we feel proud of working with our associated vendors and foreign schools, the SAII Office and Study Abroad Faculty Committee will review them annually, based upon students’ program evaluations.

 7. Can students participate in a program that is not approved by SUA?

 No. Students must select a program within our approved programs.
-We believe that our approved programs are arguably the best offerings in the realm of study abroad.
-In a way these programs survived our stiff qualification tests with high expectations and evaluations.
+We believe that our approved programs are arguably the best offered in the realm of study abroad.
+These programs have survived our rigid qualifications and high expectations.
 We make sure that our students will experience the same quality of education and student services while abroad as they are at SUA.
 The SAII Office and Study Abroad Faculty Committee will continue to monitor each of the approved programs by reviewing them annually based upon students’ evaluations.

 8. Where do students live during study abroad?

-It all depends on the program and location.
-Basically, there are three types of housing arrangements across the board: homestay, dormitory, and off-campus housing.
+Where a student lives while abroad depends on the program.
+There are three basic types of housing arrangements: homestay, dormitory, and off-campus housing.

 9. Can students get any administrative help while preparing for study abroad?